jelsononofre/jelsononofre/README.md

 Passionate about building dynamic and scalable web applications.

-Experienced in HTML, CSS, JavaScript, Node.js, Selenium and frameworks like Bootstrap.
+Experienced in HTML, CSS, JavaScript, Node.js, Puppeteer, Selenium, Python and frameworks like Bootstrap.

 Work with databases and tools such as PostgreSQL, MongoDB, MySQL, Redis, Git and Docker.